 Dinner & dancing at La Sala

 Service in La Sala was excellent despite it being pretty full, drinks were served straight away.
 For dinner we went for a classic Prawn Pil Pil and Chateaubriand to share.

 The restaurant was full to bursting by 9.30pm and while we tucked into our starter a male and female soul singing duo took to the stage entertaining diners with some great soulful classics.

 The Pil Pil was delicious as was the Chateaubriand, cooked more or less medium and to our liking but if I had one criticism, I would say the steak was just a little tough.

 After dinner, we propped ourselves on a bar stool so we could be among the action and had one last drink before bed.
 People were up dancing and really enjoying the music, the place had a great buzz and was still going strong as we left round 12.30am.

-After a good night sleep we headed for breakfast which is served in the Sky restaurant on deck 7.
+After a good night sleep we headed for breakfast which is served in the Sky restaurant.
 The restaurant is well laid out, bright and airy with enough space in between tables.
 We were told to sit where we wanted so chose a table close to the window.

 First off, a fresh fruit and veg smoothie which I hoped would give me a little lift…probably shouldn’t have had that last gin.